kavyanagendrakumar/javascript-cheatsheet/docs/cheatsheet/functions.md

     obj2.createArrowFunction()(); // 'a'
     ```

 3. **Arguments object**: Regular functions have an "arguments" object which contains all the arguments passed to the function.
+It is an array-like iterable object not arrays.
 Arrow functions do not have an "arguments" object.
 If you need to access arguments with an arrow function, you can use rest parameters instead.

 4. **Constructors and prototypes**: Regular functions, when used with the `new` keyword, can act as constructors.
 Arrow functions, however, do not have a `prototype` property and cannot act as constructors, so they can't be used with `new`.